deathbeds/jupyterlite-pyodide-lock/py/jupyterlite-pyodide-lock/README.md

 }
 ```

-Alternately, this can be provided by environemnt variable:
+Alternately, this can be provided by environment variable:

 ```bash
 JLPL_LOCK_DATE_EPOCH=$(date -u +%s) jupyter lite build